A Dietitian’s full review of the Hungryroot meal kit delivery service where healthy meets convenience but is it worth the cost?

 Pros: In the last year, Hungryroot has done a great job at providing clearer nutrition information and ingredient lists for their recipes (which used to be severely lacking.)
 When browsing a recipe, just click on it to see what ingredients it uses and what the nutrition facts are.

-Hungryroot uses a ton of prepared items, like ready-made sauces, bean mixtures, etc. It doesn’t list the exact ingredients of each item within the recipe card, but if you need to double-check them or are curious, you can look the item up in the grocery section.
+Hungryroot uses a ton of prepared items, like ready-made sauces, bean mixtures, etc. It doesn't list the exact ingredients of each item within the recipe card, but if you need to double-check them they must have read my review from last year because you can now just click on the item you want to review and it will take you to the nutrition facts for that item.

 Looking through the recipes, most of the recipes have a reasonable calorie level of 400-600.
 Some are upwards of 850.
 Most recipes are balanced with protein, fat, healthy carbs, and veggies.
-And we found the portion sizes to be ample, even when I was pregnant, and Mr. Hungry, who, as I’ve mentioned in the past, definitely eats HEAFTY portion sizes (6’2″ and very active.)
-Typically meal kit delivery services overload the carbs and provide very little protein and veggies, but I didn’t find this to be the case with Hungryroot.
+We found the portion sizes to be ample, even when I was pregnant, and Mr. Hungry, who, as I've mentioned in the past, definitely eats HEAFTY portion sizes (6'2" and very active.)
+Typically, meal kit delivery services overload the carbs and provide very little protein and veggies, but I didn't find this to be the case with Hungryroot.
+Every time I review another service, I'm always disappointed with the amount of protein and veggies, especially compared to Hungryroot.

 DELIVERY & PACKAGING

-Pros: Delivery is currently only available on Tuesdays in my area, but that’s fine with me.
-In the past year, I’ve only ever had a box delayed once.
-I was sent multiple notices about the delay and given information on what to do should any of the items be out of the temperature range (they weren’t.)
+Pros: Deliveries are available four days a week in Texas, whereas when I was ordering in Phoenix it was only two days.
+In the past four years, I've only ever had a box delayed once (and it was not this past year.)
+I was sent multiple notices about the delay and given information on what to do should any of the items be out of the temperature range (they weren't.)
 The packaging comes separated with cold items separated from shelf-stable items.
 This allows them to use smaller boxes and less insulation.
 Compared to other meal kit delivery services, there was less plastic packaging of food items to dispose of overall.

 Cons: